Jetroid/jetroid.github.io/_posts/2017-10-18-other-wanderers-will-follow.md

 ==================

 I saw this short film shared on reddit today.
-It's about a hypothetical manned mission to Mars that ends in catastophe, and is based on [this speech](http://watergate.info/1969/07/20/an-undelivered-nixon-speech.html) that was written in case the Apollo 11 mission (the moon landing) was a failure.
+It's about a hypothetical manned mission to Mars that ends in catastrophe, and is based on [this speech](http://watergate.info/1969/07/20/an-undelivered-nixon-speech.html) that was written in case the Apollo 11 mission (the moon landing) was a failure.